Professor - Animal Physiology; Distinguished James McGill Professor

 Xin Zhao obtained a bachelor degree in Animal Science in 1982 and a Master Degree in Nutritional Physiology and Biochemistry in 1985 from Nanjing Agricultural University, China.
 Then, he went to US for his PhD study.
 After completing his PhD study in 1989 from Cornell University, he went to Canada for his postdoctoral study first in the University of Guelph and then in the University of Toronto.
-He started working at McGill University as an Assistant Professor in 1993 and was promoted to full professor in 2006.
+He started working at McGill University as an Assistant Professor in 1993 and was promoted to Associate Professor in 1997 and Full professor in 2006.

 Awards and Recognitions